preetpoly/test/UG_Oct23.md

     }
                                          }
 ```
-Here are a few examples of inlcude filters.
+Here are a few examples of include filters.
 ``` "win_registry_events": {
 			"target_name": {
 				"include": {